 This page represents our vitual museum which displays various militaria from members of the 486th Bomb Squadron.
 The items are identified if possible.
 We are always looking for more items to share.
 If you have an item and would like to add it to the display just send a photo along with the history and I will add it to our virtual museum.

-This is an early patch most likely made prior to the units arrival on Corsica.
+This is an early patch most likely made between January of 1944 to May of 1944.
 The Avengers in bullion at the bottom of the patch is in reference to the 340th Bomb Group known as the Avengers.
+The Isle of Capri was known as a place where soldiers could get bullion patches made so that could be the place of origin for the bullion examples as that was the main rest camp for the squadron from 1944 through 1945.

 Captain Nelson L. Dozier is shown here wearing an example of this patch style.